project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ### Cloud Blob Storage
 * Sunbird requires an Azure Blob storage account.
 For details on creating an account, refer <a href="https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account" target="_blank">Azure storage account</a>
+* Create a container by name dial in the storage account.
 * This account is used to store QR code images and achievement badges

 ## System Setup